 → Decide: continue as-is, pivot, or stop

-The order matters: minimum thing → feedback → decision.
+The order matters, and I'd argue it decides your first year: minimum thing → feedback → decision.
 Not: full build → launch → discover the assumption was wrong.

 Phase 1: MVP Build and Store Launch (Weeks 2–8)